FreeCAD/FreeCAD-Bundle/README.md

 # FreeCAD-Bundle[^1]

-## ATTENTION: THIS IS *NOT* THE FREECAD BUGTRACKER[^2]
+> [!TIP]
+> Download FreeCAD weekly bundles from [FreeCAD/FreeCAD/releases](https://github.com/FreeCAD/FreeCAD/releases)

 > [!CAUTION]
+> This is *NOT* the FreeCAD Bugtracker[^2]
+>
 > This is strictly an OS/Distro related packaging repository.
-Weekly generated FreeCAD development builds for testing the latest features/bug fixes.
+It generates weekly FreeCAD development builds for testing purposes.
 Please only open *packaging or building* related issues here.
-**Do not open general issues about FreeCAD in this repository, but instead in: https://github.com/FreeCAD/FreeCAD**
+**Do not open general issues about FreeCAD in this repository, but instead in: https://github.com/FreeCAD/FreeCAD/issues**

-## 📢 Download weekly bundles from [releases/tag/weekly-builds](https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds)

 ### Alternative Installations
 * **Snap**[^3] Package (Linux based package provides stable and nightly versions for testing)